 • Advance: Tell a park employee if an alligator comes toward you when you are walking near the water, especially if it comes out of the water.
 In many cases, people have fed such alligators.

 • Fishing: Do not continue to fish near an alligator that is interested in your fishing line or catch.
 If an alligator takes your bait or fish, cut your line and move to a new location.
 Don’t use a stringer for your fish; keep them in a bucket.

 • Feeding: Nuisance alligators are almost always created by park visitors.
 If you feed alligators on purpose or by throwing fish scraps or other food, alligators will then associate food with people.
 Nuisance alligators must be moved or euthanized.

 • Notify: Do not attempt to move an alligator!
-Notify Park employees, who can manage the alligator safely.
+Notify City Park Police at (504) 421-9307, who will manage the alligator safely.